maopl/TransOpt-doc/_sources/usage/problems.rst

 Registering a New Benchmark Problem
 -----------------------------------

-To register a new benchmark problem in the TransOPT framework, follow the steps below.
+To register a new benchmark problem in the PrismBO framework, follow the steps below.

 I. Import the Problem Registry
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-First, you need to import the `problem_registry` from the `transopt.agent.registry` module:
+First, you need to import the `problem_registry` from the `prismbo.agent.registry` module:

 .. code-block:: python

-    from transopt.agent.registry import problem_registry
+    from prismbo.agent.registry import problem_registry

 II.
 Define a New Problem Class
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^